 1. Subject line

 Make sure your B2B subject line conveys professionalism and credibility, that way you’ll be most likely to get things moving.
-To stay in favor with your recipients (and on the right side of spam control systems), it’s enough to follow some simple dos and don'ts.
+To stay in favor of your recipients (and on the right side of spam control systems), it’s enough to follow some simple dos and don'ts.
 A subject line can be overdone or underdone – you’re aiming for a suitable balance.